-A suppression with Equifax and Centrix is initially valid for 20 days, illion is valid for 10days.
-An extension may be provided as long as you are able to provide ‘evidence’ supporting that you are (or are at risk of becoming) a victim of fraud.
-In most cases this will require you to show that you have one of the following: a police report number, confirmation from a credit provider, or a netsafe.org.nz report number.
+A suppression with Equifax and Centrix is initially valid for 20 days, while illion is valid for 21 days.
+An extension of this time period may be provided if are able to provide evidence supporting that you are (or are at risk of becoming) a victim of fraud.

 Identity Care Australia & New Zealand Ltd (IDCARE) provides identity and cyber security incident response services (the Services) in accordance with the following disclaimer of service: